vppmatt/microservices-bam/06 - k8s files/Startup-script.md

 kubectl apply -f deploy.yaml
 ```

-Because this is exposed outside the cluster we can test it with:
+Because this needs to be visible outside the cluster we can first port forward and then test it with:
 ```
+kubectl port-forward svc/bam-ui 8081:80 --address 0.0.0.0 &
-curl -i localhost:30081
+curl -i localhost:8081
 ```

+Now you can visit the url in your browser (http://your-server-name:80/healthz)

+Note: this sets port forwarding to work in the background.
+To stop it, run the command `jobs` to get the id of the job and then `fg 1` for job number 1 to bring it into the foreground.
+You can then press ctrl+c to stop the job running.

 ## Step 9 - expose the UI and Api Gateway